-It’s a relief to see how discussion and visibility of ADHD has grown over time, however after spending a lot of time reading articles, watching videos, and catching general discourse around it, there seems to be something severely understated.
-In fact, this one aspect of ADHD has had a greater impact on my life than anything else.
+It’s a relief to see how discussion and visibility of ADHD has grown over time, however after spending a lot of time reading articles, watching videos, and catching general discourse around it, something is severely understated.
+Personally, this one aspect of ADHD has had a greater impact on my life than anything else- to such an extent that its omission from not only common knowledge of ADHD but from the very diagnostic criteria used in psychiatry is incredibly damaging.

-ADHD is known primarily for the effect it has on attention, particularly how that interferes with learning and the ability to perform at work.
-Understandable, as this is how most seem to experience it, but the same forces that make attention work differently have a powerful effect on emotion regulation.
+ADHD is known primarily for the effect it has on attention, and how that interferes with learning and the ability to perform at work.
+This is how most seem to experience it, but the same forces that make attention work differently have a powerful effect on emotion regulation, which can cause a wide array of other problems.

 Not only is emotion regulation more difficult with ADHD, the emotions themselves can be far more extreme- even painful.
-Considering how depression and anxiety are often comorbidities of ADHD, this isn’t a small detail.
-What makes matters worse is how ADHD symptoms can actually worsen due to stress or emotional difficulty.
+Considering how depression and anxiety are common comorbidities of ADHD, this isn’t a small detail.
+What’s worse is how ADHD symptoms can actually become more difficult due to stress or emotional difficulty.

 What is emotion dysregulation?

-As Joseph Nigg, Phd. explains, in a neurotypical brain, the amygdala will send a message to the cerebral cortex about the flood of emotion coming in.
+As Joseph Nigg, Phd. explains, when an emotional trigger hits a neurotypical brain, the amygdala will send a message to the cerebral cortex about the flood of emotion coming in.
 The cerebral cortex then inhibits the emotional response so the person can take a breath and think things through.
 In an ADHD brain, the link between the amygdala and the cerebral cortex is weak, and the cerebral cortex fails to act as a safety valve to release that pressure.
-As a result, those with ADHD may seem to flip out at insignificant things, have tremendous difficulty recovering from said emotion, and even have difficulty understanding the emotions of others and appear insensitive.
+As a result, those with ADHD may seem to flip out at insignificant things, have tremendous difficulty recovering from powerful emotions, and can also have difficulty understanding the emotions of others and appear insensitive.

 What is Rejection-Sensitive Dysphoria?

-In middle school I started having severe emotional reactions due to stress from academic difficulties.
-Emotional overreactions caused chronic depression and worsened my grades more, which worsened my emotional state.
-The cycle would ebb and flow for the next 20 years.
-Emotional fallout was- is– a regular part of life, and in many years self-harm and thoughts of suicide were too.
-While I had been diagnosed in 2nd grade and started treatment for it in middle school, none of us were clued in on the many forms ADHD can take.
-ADHD was only a few years old when I was diagnosed and when ritalin and adderall didn’t seem to work, there were no other options.
+While my childhood was fairly smooth and I stayed on the honor roll, in middle school I found myself struggling to pass, which led to severe emotional dysregulation.
+While there was some improvement, it was never enough to get back to where I had been, and I began suffering from depression, which further impaired my schoolwork.
+Emotional fallout, self-harm and thoughts of suicide were a regular part of life throughout my teen years until my early 20’s, and again in my late 20’s and mid-30’s.
+While I had been diagnosed in 2nd grade, I wasn’t medicated for it until middle school, and almost nobody was aware of many forms ADHD can take.
+ADHD was only a few years old when I was diagnosed, it had been added to the DSM when I was a year old.
+When Ritalin and Adderall didn’t seem to work, there were no other options.
 There would be no nonstimulant option until I was in college, and I wouldn’t try it until 2021.
-By my early 20’s the assumption was that the ADHD was gone, or a non-issue, but it was because I found a field I loved and had no problem paying attention to.
-However, I worsened in my late 20’s, and we treated depression and anxiety believing they were the sole causes.
-The cause was emotion dysregulation and RSD, but it took years to realize my emotions weren’t just sensitive or quirky.
-They were volatile, incendiary, crushing and debilitating depending on the event.
+By my early 20’s my assumption was that the ADHD was gone, or a non-issue.
+However, that was only because I found a field I loved and had no problem paying attention to.
+I worsened in my late 20’s after trying to start a career, and for several years, depression and anxiety were treated as the sole issues.
+Those two were directly caused by my ADHD, and catastrophes in my early teens and mid-30’s were essentially RSD and emotional dysregulation on a rampage in my mind.
+Somehow it took years to realize I wasn’t just sensitive or quirky.
+My emotions were extremely volatile, incendiary, crushing and debilitating depending on the event.
 I made important decisions based on how my hair-trigger emotions would torture me if I got it wrong.

 Now that I know the truth, I look back at all the times I hurt others because many emotions were like deeply internal panic attacks.
-That part of the healing process feels similar to entering AA, because I’m only now seeing the path of destruction behind me.
-This despite the fact that my emotions were turned inward towards myself, as opposed to outward, which can often be the case.
+That part of the healing process feels similar to entering AA, because I’m only now seeing the path of destruction behind me… Despite the fact that my emotions were turned inward towards myself, as opposed to outward, which can happen with others.
 In fact, as much as 50% of those in anger management are believed to have RSD.

 A neurotypical person only has their own, normal emotions as a frame of reference, and you simply can’t make people feel an emotion their brain is designed to protect them from, so it’s very easy for RSD to destroy important relationships and make itself significantly worse.
-That extreme emotional sensitivity simply does not exist in most people.
-And a broken relationship is the exact kind of rejection RSD itself is in constant fear of.
+That extreme emotional sensitivity just doesn’t exist in most people, and a broken relationship is the exact kind of rejection RSD itself is in constant fear of.

-Inattentiveness and other ADHD symptoms have certainly had an outsized effect on my life.
-I have never once felt like I had my life under control unless I was in a degree program.
+Inattentiveness and other ADHD symptoms have certainly had an effect on my life, but I have never felt like I had my life under control unless I was in a degree program.
 Inattentiveness laid the traps, but RSD and emotion dysregulation set them off.
-ADHD may have started problems but emotion was the last straw in nearly every situation.
+ADHD may have started problems, but emotion was the last straw in nearly every situation.
 It led me to believe that my emotions were more important than they really are, because with RSD your emotions are out to hurt you at the slightest provocation.
 Suddenly every negative life event is a crisis, and every crisis becomes a downward spiral.

 RSD not only covered up the significance of ADHD in my life, it acted as a red herring as I puzzled over why the anxiety and depression treatments weren’t working.
-A year ago I began to believe that anxiety and depression were symptoms of a larger problem, and the previous fall I found out my ADHD was still significant enough to need treatment.
+A year ago I began to believe that anxiety and depression were symptoms of a larger problem, and the previous spring I found out my ADHD was still significant enough to need treatment.
 Even with two therapists and a psychiatrist- all of whom are skilled and dedicated- It took until March of 2021 to finally recognize the source of the problem.
-By then, ADHD and the lack of treatment for it led to the dissolution of the most meaningful relationship of my lifetime.
-Following that, RSD made the situation far worse than I could have predicted.
-I lost 3 additional friends, two of which due mostly to emotional instability with the third being a total mystery.
-This all overlapped with the covid pandemic and the loneliness that comes with it, threatening to continue the downward spiral endlessly.
+By then, ADHD and the lack of treatment for it led to the dissolution of a long-term meaningful relationship that I had banked my future on.
+Following that, RSD made the situation far worse.
+I lost more friends, and would lose even more as I struggled to get my life together.
+This all overlapped with the covid pandemic and was worsened by the loneliness that came with it.
 While this is a very specific scenario, it began and worsened due to what I once perceived as a minor affliction in adulthood.
 I had no idea it could cause symptoms so incredibly life-altering.

 I am incredibly lucky despite it all, because there were many times where I may have cost myself the chance to figure out what was wrong.
-I was also privileged, and had that cushion to fall on every time I fell apart.
+I also had privileges that cushioned the fall.
 While this may have prolonged the realization, it also meant the difference between life and death on many occasions.
 Many thousands don’t get that chance.

 Presumably millions have tremendous emotional responses and may not know why, only that it drives people away.
+Some, like me, may not even realize their emotions hit harder than they do for most people.
 Those around them may think they’re mean, inconsiderate, or selfish.
-And as with other ADHD symptoms, without knowing the source, the person internalizes these issues as personal failings.
+As with other ADHD symptoms, without knowing the source, the person internalizes these issues as personal failings.
 Potential wasted, happy relationships ruined, good jobs lost, and some of them have no idea it’s because of ADHD.
 Many may not know they have ADHD at all.
-When I began searching for the “umbrella cause” of my anxiety and depression, my first thought was Dependent Personality Disorder.
-This, I believe, is because my rejection fears manifest as emotional dependence, attachment, and frequent need for approval and reassurance.
+When I began searching for the “umbrella cause” of my anxiety and depression, my first thought was Dependent Personality Disorder, then C-PTSD, and finally I learned about these important factors of ADHD a year after having been re-diagnosed.

-RSD affects most with ADHD, as well as many on the Autism spectrum and even some who are neurotypical.
+RSD affects most with ADHD, as well as many on the Autism spectrum and even some who are neurotypical, depending on their childhoods.
 It isn’t a disorder and cannot be diagnosed the way ADHD can be, and since nobody can compare the internal power of their emotions with others, it can be difficult to figure out if you have it.
 As with any health-related issue, one should never attempt to self-diagnose.
-If you think you may have RSD I would ask a psychiatrist about it, primarily if you’re neurodivergent.
+If you think you may have RSD I would ask a psychiatrist about it, especially if you’re neurodivergent.

 Visibility and the DSM

 What has been most alarming to me in all of this has been how easy it would have been to fix this had I known.
 In fact, since discovering RSD, my emotions have changed completely- or at least my handling of them has.
-Even without treatment, knowing the full extent of ADHD and its symptoms would have allowed me to avoid the most cataclysmic and painful period of my life.
-While things did become difficult again due to lack of sleep, they were otherwise much easier to control once their severity was given context.
+Even without treatment, knowing the full extent of ADHD and its symptoms would have allowed me to avoid a prolonged living nightmare.
+While things did become difficult again as a result of the trial-and-error nature of pharmaceuticals and the side effects you have to overcome when starting a medication, I’m now on a regiment that I feel benefits me with minimal side effects and am even looking at potentially lowering dosages of my older medicines.

-Medication is important, as is therapy and mindfulness, but there’s also a very significant impact when realizing several of your bad habits are textbook ADHD symptoms, and that you’ve been diagnosed with it.
-Your whole perspective changes, whereas if you think it’s just your personality, you push back against criticism.
+Medication is important, as is therapy and mindfulness, but in my experience, nothing helps ADHD symptoms better than education.
+There’s enlightenment when you learn several of your struggles are textbook ADHD symptoms, and that you’ve been diagnosed with it.
+Your whole perspective changes.
+Meanwhile, if you think it’s just your personality, you push back against criticism.
 You stay defensive.
-Because you already have enough “wrong” with you, you don’t need more reasons to dislike yourself.
+You feel you already have enough “wrong” with you, you don’t need more reasons to dislike yourself.
 You may end up rationalizing your way into a hole you can’t crawl out of.

 All of this underscores just how powerful visibility and public knowledge is.
-One person saying “maybe your emotions are so painful because you have ADHD” could change the course of someone’s life.
-However even the emotional aspects of ADHD, much less RSD, aren’t part of the public consciousness.
+Hearing “maybe your emotions are so painful because you have ADHD” could change someone’s life.
+I’m sure it would have changed mine.
+However, even the emotional aspects of ADHD, much less RSD, aren’t part of the public consciousness.
 RSD is so new that one of my sources was apparently written three days before I found it, after I began writing this article.

 If you have any experiences you’d like to share about emotion regulation and ADHD, or some helpful information to add, please let us know in the comments.